salockhart/obsidian-bbcode/README.md

 4. Build with `npm run dev`
 5. When you're all done, commit your changes.
 6. Version your changes with `npm version [major|minor|patch]`
+7. Push the new version with `git push --tags`

 #### Usage